zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Unfortunately, I was unable to re-derive this expression.
 I suspect that I am either missing something (accounting for continuous variation of the IOR, for instance), or perhaps this is not a full analytic solution, but rather a truncated series expansion (similar to [this one](https://www.sciencedirect.com/science/article/pii/S0022407300001072)).
 Also, while the formula should in theory work for angles beyond 90 degrees, it deviates from values of the numerically evaluated integral rather quickly.

-For the zenith angle of 90 degrees, the formula reduces to
+For the zenith angle of 90 degrees, the formula reduces to << not exact! >>

 $$ \tag{39} C_h(z) = \frac{1}{2} \sqrt{\frac{\pi}{2}} (\frac{1}{\sqrt{z}} + 2 \sqrt{z}). $$